dmerejkowsky/blog/content/post/2018-03-01-porting-to-pytest-a-practical-example.md

 $ pytest -k login -s
 ```

+(The `-s` is required to avoid capturing output, which `pdp` does not like)

 And then, as soon as the tests reaches the line with `pdb.set_trace()` you will have:

 * A brand new Firefox instance running, with access to all the nice debugging tools (so you can quickly find out things like ids or CSS class names)
 * ... and a nice REPL where you'll be able to try out the code using `self.browser`

 By the way, the REPL will be even nicer if you use [ipdb](https://pypi.python.org/pypi/ipdb) or [pdbpp](https://pypi.python.org/pypi/pdbpp/) and enjoy auto-completion and syntax coloring right from the REPL :)

+# Conclusion

+I hope I managed to show that you actually *can* get creative writing tests, and even have some fun.

+See you next time!